FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Empirical Evaluation

-\cref{fig:memconsp} also shows the fact that, the minimal reserved memory $R_{\text{min}}$ of memory-constrained clients is around $20\%$ of the memory required for training the whole model.
-In other words, \design reduces the theoretical memory consumption by 80\% in comparison to jFAT.
-Specifically, $R_{\text{min}}=60$ MBytes when training VGG16 (Requires $302\text{ MBytes}$) on CIFAR-10, and $R_{\text{min}}=224$ MBytes when training ResNet34 (Requires $1130\text{ MBytes}$) on Caltech-256. \design partitions both VGG16 and ResNet34 into $7$ modules with \cref{alg:mp} and the corresponding $R_{\text{min}}$.
+\paragraph{Memory Requirements.} We set the minimal reserved memory $R_{\text{min}}$ of memory-constrained clients to be around $20\%$ of the memory required for training the whole model, as shown by \cref{fig:memconsp}.
+Specifically, $R_{\text{min}}=60$ MBytes when training VGG16 (Requires $302\text{ MBytes}$) on CIFAR-10, and $R_{\text{min}}=224$ MBytes when training ResNet34 (Requires $1130\text{ MBytes}$) on Caltech-256. \design partitions both VGG16 and ResNet34 into $7$ modules with \cref{alg:mp} to avoid memory swapping.
+In other words, \design reduces the theoretical memory requirement by 80\% in comparison to jFAT. \cref{apx:part} provides more details of the model partition.